 The Combined Degree Program only differs from our B.S. in Biology program in the choice of upper-level electives, of which 20 credits are required.
 All core and co-requisite requirements are the same.

 Students in the combined degree program in Biology pursue revised undergraduate requirements for the Biology major.
-Instead of 20 credits of 300- and 400-level upper-division electives in Biology, students take 8 undergraduate credits as follows:
+Instead of 20 credits of 300- and 400-level upper-division electives in Biology, students take 14 credits of 300- and 400-level upper division electives in Biology plus 6 research credits from the following:

 - BIO 424 Experimental Research